 - Chilli chocolate chip cookie dough energy balls

 - Christmas bliss balls

 If these aren’t enough to whet your appetite, I have a whole board full of energy bites on Pinterest.

 Keep in Touch

 Thanks for visiting Tin and Thyme.
 If you make these roasted hazelnut bliss balls, I’d love to hear about it in the comments below.
+And do please rate the recipe.
+Have you any top tips?
 Do share photos on social media too and use the hashtag #tinandthyme, so I can spot them.

 Roasted Hazelnut Bliss Balls.
 PIN IT.

 - 100 g hazelnuts